 M.A., University of Minnesota, 1977

 B.A., Smith College, 1974

-Amy Lederberg is a professor in the Department of Educational Psychology and Special Education and principal investigator for the Center on Literacy and Deafness, which focuses its efforts on developing and field testing interventions that will assist kindergarten through 2nd grade children who are deaf or hard of hearing to master literacy more effectively and efficiently.
+Amy Lederberg is a Regents’ Professor of Educational Psychology, Special Education, and Communication Disorders and principal investigator for the Center on Literacy and Deafness, which focuses its efforts on developing and field testing interventions that will assist kindergarten through 2nd grade children who are deaf or hard of hearing to master literacy more effectively and efficiently.

 Webb, M-Y, and Lederberg, A.R. (in press).
 “Measuring phonological awareness in deaf and hard-of-hearing children.”
 Journal of Speech, Language, and Hearing Research.